Creative Solutions at Buzzards Bay

 The creative distinction between original designs and renovations is a curious area to explore.
 The focal points of both types of projects are clear; creativity and the client’s vision supersede much else.
-But the degree of creativity taken on with a renovation is a sliding scale precariously placed on a litany of factors.
+However, the degree of creativity taken on with a renovation is a sliding scale precariously placed on a litany of factors.
 How much of the original integrity of the space do we intend to preserve?
 How do we find a solution that marries our vision with the client’s needs into one happy union?
 How do we change a space to present an entirely transformed perspective and feel?
-Truly, no two renovations are ever the same.
+Honestly, no two renovations are ever the same.

 Opening up the entry created not only a more gracious architectural statement, but created a much needed, laid back atmosphere to preface the sitting area.
 Not only did this create more space, but it better harmonized with the organic nature this home exudes.
-Opening up the staircase and living room as well was a space unifier that gave the home a quiet and relaxed atmosphere.
+Opening up the staircase and living room as well, was a space unifier that gave the home a quiet and relaxed atmosphere.

 Innovative solutions, while they often involve out of the box thinking, must steer clear of forcing a round peg into a square hole.
-When designing around a pre-existing space it does no good to muscle through the existing towards the goal of creating new.
+When designing around a pre-existing space, it does no good to muscle through the existing towards the goal of creating new.
 Remaining conscientious about your beginnings can only give-way to a more organic completion; it takes a space and elevates it as opposed to stuffing it into a newer model.
 Keeping this procedure in mind with the South Dartmouth manor project gave birth to a space that truly reflected what the space needed to become to satisfy both our standards and the client’s desires.